 I n the beginning, there was the watermark.
 The Lord said, "Let there be light and shade."
 And so it was.
-Variations of fiber density exist in every sheet of laid paper ever made by hand.
-The laid lines themselves are a sort of watermark.
+Ever since that moment, variations of fiber density exist in every handmade sheet of paper.
+Its fiber density acuratley holds the memory of the laid screen it was made on, visible when held to light.

-Stand at a vat, form a sheet, pass the mould to the coucher along the stay, lift the deckle, (still dripping wet), fit the deckle to the sister mould, in front of you on the bridge.
+Stand at a vat, form a sheet, pass the mould along the stay to the coucher while lifting the dripping wet deckle from the mould.
+Fit the deckle to the sister mould, in front of you on the bridge.
 Form another sheet.
-Well done, but wait, just a few seconds earlier, as you removed the deckle, drips fell onto your newly-formed sheet displacing fibers, making divots in that attractive sheet you so lovingly made.
-The droplets' violent collision displace fiber just as an asteroid makes craters on the moon.
+Well done, but wait, just a few seconds earlier, as you removed the deckle, drips fell onto your newly-formed sheet displacing fibers, making divots in that attractive sheet you so deftly fabricated.
+The droplets collided with the paper's surface, displacing fibers just as asteroids make craters on the moon.
 These "vatman drips" land on the felt side.
+The coucher, too, may sprinkle the paper drips that fall from the mould as he couches your sheet.
+The only difference is that the coucher's drips land on the wire side, interrupting the laid screen pattern.